 Stevens scores 29, Penn State beats Nebraska 95-71

+“This is the team that we’ve been expecting for a long time,” Penn State coach Patrick Chambers said.

 Rasir Bolton scored 21 while Mike Watkins and Josh Reaves added 10 apiece for the Nittany Lions (10-16, 3-12 Big Ten), who have won three of their last five.
-Reaves scored his 1,000th career point.
+Reaves scored his 1,000th career point and the Nittany Lions made 55.6 percent of their shots, including 11 of 22 from 3-point range.

 James Palmer Jr. led Nebraska (15-12, 5-11) with 24 points.
 Isaiah Roby added 17 and Thomas Allen scored 11 for the Cornhuskers, who had their two-game winning streak snapped.